enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/what-does-path-do.md

 Let's say you type a command like `echo` in the terminal.
 How does `bash` know which program to execute?

 `bash` tries to find the `echo` command by looking through the list of directories in `PATH`, one by one until it finds an executable named `echo`.

-In the case of `echo`, the actual executable is located in `/bin/echo`.
+> 💡Executable programs are usually stored in a `bin` directory.

-Assuming the contests of `PATH` are:
+Assuming the contents of `PATH` are:

 ```bash
 echo $PATH
 /usr/local/bin:/usr/bin:/bin
 ```

+> 💡Each path in `PATH` is separated by a `:`

 Internally, when you type `echo` and hit enter, `bash` does the following:
 - Is `/usr/local/bin/echo` a valid executable?
 If yes, run it.
 - If no, is `/usr/bin/echo` a valid executable?
 If yes, run it.
 - If no, is `/bin/echo` a valid executable?
 If yes, run it.

-Here, `bash` will continue down the list until it finds `/bin/ls` and then execute that.
+> 💡The `echo` executable is located in `/bin/echo`.

 If `bash` reaches the end of the list without finding a valid executable it will display a `command not found` error.

-> If you're ever dealing with unexpected `command not found` errors then your first thought should be "Is there something wrong with my `PATH` environment variable?"
+>💡If you're ever dealing with unexpected `command not found` errors then your first thought should be "Is there something wrong with my `PATH` environment variable?"

 ---
 ## Practice